 No we disagree that removing the restriction would in turn reduce consumer protection.
-This is because the cost would be metered and is made clear in all charging point apps and platforms what these fees are and how what they are based on.
+This is because the cost would be metered and will be made clear in all charging point apps and platforms what the fees are and what they are based on.
 Our VPACH project is very conscious of the need to create affordable, on street charging for residents that do not have driveways, a necessity in dense, urban areas.

-Given our large Civils Team, with a track record of delivering (we have rolled out to 1.8 million more homes under our network expansion plan since 2015), we can install EVCP infrastructure at a competitive rate and quicker pace, because we are connecting to our own network.
+Given our large Civils Team, with a track record of delivering (we have rolled out our broadband network to 1.8million more homes under our network expansion plan since 2015), we can install EVCP infrastructure at a competitive rate and quicker pace, because we are expanding our own network.

-This places us in a better position when negotiation with CPOs, and we are able to pass our cost saving efforts on to Residents and Local Authorities.
+This places us in a better position when negotiating with CPOs, and able to pass our cost saving efforts on to Residents and Local Authorities.